Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Results and Analysis

-\paragraph{Spoiler Alert!} Our model does not \emph{explicitly} avoid spoilers in the generated trailers.
+\paragraph{Spoiler Alert} Our model does not \emph{explicitly} avoid spoilers when selecting trailer shots.
 We experimented with a spoiler-related criterion when traversing the movie graph in Algorithm~\ref{algorithm}.
 Specifically, we added a penalty when selecting shots that are in ``spoiler-sensitive'' graph neighborhoods.
 We identified such neighborhoods by measuring the shortest path from the last two TPs, which are by definition the biggest spoilers in a movie.
-However, this variant of our algorithm resulted in inferior performance and we thus did not pursue it further.
-We believe that such a criterion is not beneficial for proposing trailer sequences, since it discourages the model from selecting exciting shots from the latest parts of the movie.
+However, this variant of our algorithm resulted in inferior performance according to automatic metrics and we thus did not pursue it further.
+We believe that such a criterion is not beneficial for selecting trailer shots, since it discourages the model from selecting exciting shots from the latest parts of the movie.
 These high-tension shots are important for creating interesting trailers and are indeed included in real-life trailers.
-More than a third of professional trailers in our dataset contain shots from the last two TPs (``Major setback'', ``Climax'').
-We discuss this further in the Appendix.
+More than a third of professionally created trailers in our dataset contain shots from the last two TPs (``Major setback'', ``Climax'').
+We discuss this further in the Appendix (see Sections 4 and 5).

-We also manually inspected the generated trailers and found that spoilers are not very common (i.e.,~we identified one major spoiler shot in a random sample of 12 trailers from the test set), possibly because the probability of selecting a major spoiler is generally low.
-And even if a spoiler-sensitive shot is included, when taken out of context it might not be enough to unveil the ending of a movie.
-However, we leave it to future work to investigate more elaborate spoiler identification techniques, which can easily be integrated to our algorithm as extra criteria.